Migrant Employment Legal Service launches!

 Underpayments, non-payment of wages, bullying and sexual harassment are common workplace complaints; and migrant workers experiencing these problems can face unique challenges when seeking help.

 Language barriers, unfamiliarity with the Australian legal system, as well as immigration and visa concerns can create barriers to accessing legal help.
 Migrant workers may also have limited time in Australia to pursue a claim, or may simply believe they would not be successful if they did so.

 The Migrant Employment Legal Service (MELS) seeks to address the exploitation of migrant workers through myriad methods: free legal advice, legal representation and engaging with communities to provide information and education.

 As well as providing free legal advice and representation, MELS will deliver outreach and education to support communities with culturally appropriate information on a range of employment-related matters.

-MELS will be formally launched on 6 November by the NSW Attorney General, Mr Mark Speakerman, SC MP.
+MELS was formally launched on 6 November by the NSW Attorney General, Mr Mark Speakerman, SC MP.
 See Media Release.

 - New service provides legal advice for migrant workers facing wage theft (SBS, The Feed, 6 November 2019)

 - New legal service to target thousands of underpaid workers (The Sydney Morning Herald, 6 November 2019)